CAN THE COMMON PERSON CORRECTLY INTERPRET THE BIBLE?

 Evangelicals and the Bible

 During the Reformation and into the 20th century, the Bible was translated into common languages.
-Evangelical believers were then encouraged to read and study it on their own.
+Believers were then encouraged to read and study it on their own.
 This led to a revival of knowledge and understanding of the Scriptures.
-It is accepted among evangelicals today that anyone can pick up the Bible – in any of its numerous translations — and read and interpret it for their own use and understanding.
+Evangelical Christians today generally accept that anyone can pick up the Bible—in any of its numerous translations—and read and interpret it for their own use and understanding.

-But in the 19th and 20th centuries many evangelical pastors and Bible teachers of certain denominations, or those trained at certain theological seminaries started to insist that their approach to Scripture and their knowledge of the original languages (Hebrew and Greek) made them indispensable for understanding and applying the Bible.
-A popular belief is that knowledge of Greek and Hebrew are essential to arrive at the “full” meaning of the Scripture.
-Some teachers have even implied that common person does not have the skills and training to correctly interpret and expound the Bible for themselves.
+But in the 19th and 20th centuries many evangelical pastors and Bible teachers of certain denominations or those trained at certain theological seminaries started to insist that their approach to Scripture and their knowledge of the original languages (Hebrew and Greek) made them indispensable for understanding the Bible.
+A popular belief is that knowledge of Greek and Hebrew is essential to arrive at the “full” meaning of the Scripture.
+Some teachers have even implied that the common person does not have the skills and training to correctly interpret and expound the Bible for themselves.

 Hopefully, my posts will persuade you otherwise—that the common person can correctly interpret the Bible.